Regine Velasquez: 1999–2003: R2K and Reigne

 Velasquez produced most of her next album R2K, which was released on November 27, 1999.
-She recorded remakes of Jeffrey Osborne's "On the Wings of Love", Dionne Warwick's "I'll Never Love This Way Again", Aerosmith's "I Don't Want to Miss a Thing", and ABBA's "Dancing Queen", among others.
+She recorded remakes of Jeffrey Osborne's "On the Wings of Love", Dionne Warwick's "I'll Never Love This Way Again", Aerosmith's "I Don't Wanna Miss a Thing", and ABBA's "Dancing Queen", among others.
 Gonzales criticized the record's "infatuation with Western popular music" and called Velasquez's singing "self-assured [but] also unimpressive".
 Commercially, R2K sold more than 40,000 copies in its second week of release, earning a platinum certification, and was certified four times platinum a year later.
 R2K has since been certified twelve times platinum, becoming the highest-selling album by a female artist in the Philippines.
 On December 31, 1999, Velasquez was a featured musical act in 2000 Today, a BBC millennium television special that attracted a worldwide audience of more than 800 million viewers with its core program broadcast across the world's time zones, which began with Kiribati Line Islands and ended in American Samoa.

 Velasquez headlined and directed the R2K Concert at the Araneta Coliseum in April 2000, which won her Best Female Major Concert Act at the 13th Aliw Awards.
 Ricky Lo from The Philippine Star was generally impressed with the production and complimented Velasquez's "boundless energy and creativity".
 She also performed a concert at the Westin Philippine Plaza that year, which spawned the release of her first live album Regine Live: Songbird Sings the Classics in December 2000.
 Although it was criticized for its audio mixing, the album was certified six times platinum.

 Velasquez worked with Filipino songwriters for material on her eleventh studio album Reigne.
 The album and its lead single "To Reach You" were released in December 2001.
 Other singles were Tats Faustino's "Dadalhin" and Janno Gibbs' "Sa Aking Pag-iisa".
 Gonzales called the album "an adventurous set" and praised the quality of the songwriting.

-Velasquez won the inaugural MTV Asia Award for Favorite Artist Philippines in February 2002.
+Velasquez won the inaugural 2002 MTV Asia Award for Favorite Artist Philippines in February 2002.
 She performed "Cry" with Mandy Moore to promote the theatrical release of Moore's film A Walk to Remember.
 In March, Velasquez hosted the first season of Star for a Night, which is based on the British talent show of the same name.
 In April, she headlined a benefit concert called One Night with Regine at the National Museum of the Philippines, which was a collaboration with ABS-CBN Foundation to benefit Bantay Bata Foundation's child abuse response fund.
 The show won Best Musical Program at the 7th Asian Television Awards.

 At the 2003 MTV Asia Awards, Velasquez won her second consecutive award for Favorite Artist Philippines.
-In May 2003, she embarked on the Martin & Regine: World Concert Tour with Nievera.
+In May 2003, she embarked on Martin & Regine: The World Concert Tour with Nievera.
 The following month, Velasquez returned to host the second season of Search for a Star.
-That November, she had a concert residency named Songbird Sings Streisand, a tribute to American singer and actor Barbra Streisand, at Makati's Onstage Theatre.
+That November, she had a concert residency named Songbird Sings Streisand, a tribute to American singer and actress Barbra Streisand, at Makati's Onstage Theatre.